r13xr13/lyra-intelligence/README.md

 What started as Lyra Intelligence is now dead.
 We took everything we learned from the PoC, burned it down, and rebuilt it from the ground up.

-After hundreds of hours of non-stop grinding, real-world testing, and brutal feedback from the community –
-we’re proud to unleash **HELIX**.
+After hundreds of hours of non-stop grinding, real-world testing, and brutal feedback we’re proud to unleash **HELIX**.

 ### This is not another cloud-dependent “agent framework.”
 This is a weapon.